Should you learn ukulele chords first or should you start out by mastering music notation?

 As a music teacher, do you start by teaching your class music notation and then work your way up to the chords or do you reverse that order?

-In an attempt to give a precise answer to this difficult problem, a two-sided argument is presented below as a response to a comment from one of our members.
+In an attempt to give a precise answer to this difficult problem, I present a two-sided argument below as a response to a comment from one of our members.
 Jenny gives her views and through the discussion, the pros and cons of each of the two approaches have been clearly highlighted.

 I am curious about how you view learning to read notes/music on ukulele.